Correlations constrained by composite measurements: Approximating for various Bell inequalities

 In Ref.~\cite{czekaj2018bell} it was shown that existence of the Bell measurement for two systems, each with three observables (i.e., for $|\nSet|=3$) imposes {that there are} no {post-quantum} correlations.
-Here we want to pose {the} more general problem of whether parity readable observables can lead to {post-quantum} correlations.
+In our work we want to pose {the} more general problem of whether parity-readable observables can lead to {post-quantum} correlations.
+In order to tackle this question, we defined a hierarchy of constraints that the existence of parity-readable observables imposes on the states and effects of the underlying GPT, and therefore on the sets of correlations that the GPT allows.
+We explored the boundary of the allowed correlations by tackling the Optimization Problems defined in the previous section.
+The results of these numerical explorations led us to further formulate a conjecture, re-stated below: